-Personal & Photographic identification (passport or driving licence).
+Personal and photographic identification (passport or driving licence).

 Following the tenant fee ban which came into effect in June 2019 we will no longer be charging any reference or application fees.

-However, we will be charging a holding deposit, this is the equivalent to one weeks rent, whilst we carry out the tenant referencing.
+However, we do require you to provide a holding deposit which equates to one weeks rent, which we retain while we carry out the tenant referencing.
 This will be deducted from the final balance due when the tenancy commences, subject to satisfactory references.

-The holding deposit is due at the start of the application process once the offer has been verbally agreed and will secure the property for you whilst we carry out your references.
+The holding deposit is due at the start of the application process once the offer has been verbally agreed, and it will secure the property for you while we carry out your references.

-Please note that should your application be unsuccessful or if you withdraw your application the holding deposit is non-refundable, it is imperative that you disclose all relevant facts that may adversely affect your reference outcome prior to entering into the above
+Please note that the holding deposit is non-refundable should your application be unsuccessful or if you withdraw your application.
+It is therefore imperative that you disclose all relevant facts that may adversely affect your reference outcome prior to submitting your reference application forms.

-Once a moving date has been agreed and references have all been approved by the landlord, the tenancy agreement will need to be signed by all parties and the initial monies in full will become due less any holding deposit previously paid:
+Once a moving date has been agreed and references have all been approved by the landlord, the tenancy agreement will need to be signed by all parties and we will require a deposit from you equivalent to five weeks rent less the holding deposit previously paid.

-We do get instructed to fully manage many of our landlord's properties, if this is the case, with your tenancy we will inform you prior to your tenancy commencing.
-If we are managing the property, then any faults with appliances or problems within the property will need to be reported to us and we will deal with the problem as quickly and efficiently as possible.
-Failure to report an ongoing problem may turn the onus onto you; please report any problems you feel need attention.
+In many cases, we are instructed to fully manage our landlords' properties.
+If this is the case with your tenancy we will inform you prior to your tenancy commencing.
+If we are managing the property, then any faults with appliances or problems within the property will need to be reported to us, and we will deal with the problem as quickly and efficiently as possible.
+Please report any problems with the property promptly, as an unreported ongoing problem may become your responsibility to rectify.

-The responsibility for your belongings are down to you, you must ensure you have adequate contents insurance, the landlord accepts no responsibility and cannot be held responsible for any loss or damage to tenants possessions.
+You must ensure you have adequate contents insurance to cover all your belongings, as the landlord accepts no responsibility for any loss, theft or damage to tenants possessions.

 A well-prepared inventory and check-in report protects landlords and tenants alike, providing an accurate description of the condition and contents of a property at the start of a tenancy.
-The condition of the property and its contents at the end of the tenancy is then compared back to this report in the form of a check-out report.
+The condition of the property and its contents are inspected at the end of the tenancy and compared to the original inventory forming a check-out report.
 The inventory clerk will also provide an opinion on whether any damage that has arisen during the tenancy is attributable to the tenants, to 'fair wear and tear' or to the landlord as required maintenance.

 Normally an inventory of the property condition, furniture and fittings and effects will be prepared by the landlord, or an independent inventory clerk instructed by the landlord prior to the tenancy commencing.
 The tenancy is checked and agreed between the tenant and the landlord at the tenancy commencement.

-If we are instructed as managing agents for your property, we will carry out periodic inspections to assess the condition of the property and that everything is being kept in a satisfactory condition.
+If we are instructed as managing agents for the property, we will carry out periodic inspections to assess the condition of the property and ensure that everything is being kept in a satisfactory condition and any required maintenance can be carried out.
 We will always arrange this with you at a mutually convenient time.

-It is the tenant's responsibility to inform the utility companies of their occupation of the property at the commencement of the tenancy, and to pay council tax to the local authority.
+It is the tenant's responsibility to inform the utility companies of their occupation of the property at the commencement of the tenancy, and to pay council tax to the Local Authority.
 Students, who may be exempt from the payment of council tax, are responsible for informing the Local Authority of this.
-Wherever applicable VAT will be charged at the current VAT rate.